Clinical Trials: An overview

 - Description of quality control and quality assurance to be adopted during the trial.

-- there is enough information given to participants
+- information given to participants is sufficient

 Once the ethics committee has approved the protocol, other formal approvals must follow and once these are all complete, the clinical trial may begin.